A method for constructing minimal projective resolutions over idempotent subrings: Introduction

 Investigating question (\ref{enum:intro_first_question}), Ingalls and Paquette consider the (graded) Yoneda ring $Y_e := \Ext_R^\ast(S_e, S_e)$ of $S_e$ in \cite{ingalls_homological_2017}.
 This ring links $\gl R$ and $\gl \Gamma_e$ together: If $Y_e$ and $R$ have finite global then so does $\Gamma_e$.
 However, the assumption that $Y_e$ is of finite global dimension is stronger than necessary, as \cite[page 314]{ingalls_homological_2017} states.
 This matter is further discussed in \cite{ingalls_homological_2017}, but not finally resolved yet.
-With the framework we developed we are able to prove that $Y_e$ must indeed be of finite global dimension if every idempotent subring between $\Gamma_e$ and $R$ has finite global dimension: \begin{introcorollary}[Cf.\ \cref{corollary:triangular}] Let $R$ be a semiperfect noetherian basic ring and $e \in R$ be an idempotent such that $R/\langle 1-e\rangle$ is right artinian and $\gl \Gamma_{e'} < \infty$ for all idempotents $e'$ with $\Gamma_e \subset \Gamma_{e'} \subset R$.
-Then $Y_e$ is a directed artinian ring (see \cref{def:triangular}) and hence of finite global dimension. \end{introcorollary}
+With the framework we developed we are able to prove that $Y_e$ must indeed be of finite global dimension if every idempotent subring between $\Gamma_e$ and $R$ has finite global dimension: \begin{introtheorem}[Cf.\s\ \Cref{corollary:triangular}] Let $R$ be a semiperfect noetherian basic ring of finite global dimension and $e \in R$ be an idempotent such that $R/\langle 1-e\rangle$ is right artinian.
+Then all idempotent subrings sandwiched between $\Gamma_e$ and $R$ have finite global dimension if and only if $Y_e$ is a directed artinian ring (see \Cref{def:triangular}). \end{introtheorem}